AryaTJyothi/AryaTJyothi/README.md

 ##  About Me

-I am a passionate M.Sc Statistics with Data Science student currently working as a Data Science Intern at Acadeno Technologies Private Limited.
+I am a passionate M.Sc Statistics with Data Science student.
 I have a strong foundation in statistics, analytical thinking, and machine learning, and I enjoy transforming complex data into meaningful insights.

 My career goal is to become a Data Scientist, building intelligent, ethical, and data-driven solutions to solve real-world problems.